oh-jinsu/lambdaf/README.md

 };

 // Set up your dependencies.
-// you can access whatever you put in the context
+// You can access whatever you've put into your context
-// while you write an usecase. const context = {
+// when you write an usecase.
+const context = {
   greet: (name: string) => `Hello, ${name}!`,
 };

-// Create a handler with your usecase and context. const handler = apiGatewayProxyLambda<Request, Response, typeof context>(({ body }, context) => {
+// Simply create a AWS Lambda handler with your usecase and context. const handler = apiGatewayProxyLambda<Request, Response, typeof context>(({ body }, context) => {
   return response(200, {
     message: context.greet(body.name),
   });
 }, context);

-// Set up an event for test.
-const event = {
+// Set up an event for testing. const event = {
   body: JSON.stringify({
     name: "Jinsu",
   }),
 };

-// Execute the handler for test. const result = await handler(event as any, {} as any, () => null);
+// Execute the handler for testing. const result = await handler(event as any, {} as any, () => null);

-// The body in the result should contain a message `Hello, Jinsu!`. expect(result?.body).toBe(
+// The body in the result should contain a message
+// that says `Hello, Jinsu!`.
+expect(result?.body).toBe(
   JSON.stringify({
     message: "Hello, Jinsu!",